SnoUweR/iTunes-SVKS/README.md

 English
 -------

-The program allows you to receive information about listening to a song in iTunes and put his name in the your status on website VK.COM
+The program allows you to receive information about current song in iTunes and put his information in  your status on VK.COM